SrTobi/minijava/README.md

 Since static fields and methods do not exist in MiniJava, `main` is not treated like a static method in our compiler.
-Instead, it is merely regarded as a syntactic construct for the program's main entry point &ndash; an interpretation which is supported by the official grammar.
+Instead, it is merely regarded as a syntactic construct for the program's main entry point.

-As a result, our compiler fully compatible with the other compilers, but will accept programs that other compilers might reject.
+As a result, our compiler will accept every program that is unquestionably valid MiniJava according to the specification.
+Furthermore, it gives implementation-defined meaning to a few programs that other compliant MiniJava compilers might reject.

 In particular, the following two programs are regarded as valid:

 ```java
 class Main {